 \subsubsection{Bladder Manufacturing}

-Nylon Taffeta Fabric was chosen for fabrication, a waterproof and airtight material ideal for creating the inflatable bladders.
-One side of the fabric is coated with a thermoplastic, allowing it to be heat-bonded, while the other side is scratch-resistant.
-This ensures the bladders are resistant to punctures when ARCSnake is traversing through a rocky environment.
+Nylon Taffeta Fabric was chosen for fabrication, as it is waterproof and airtight, ideal for creating the inflatable bladders.
+One side of the fabric is coated with a thermoplastic, enabling heat-bonding, while the other side is scratch-resistant.
+This ensures that the bladders are resistant to punctures when ARCSnake traverses a rocky environment.
 The swim bladder is constructed as a flat textile ring that becomes three-dimensional when filled with air.
 To design a bladder, the change in geometry needs to be accounted for,

-where $D_{major}$ is the radius of the torus, $D_{minor}$ is the diameter of the tube that makes up the torus, and $D_{textile}$ returns the required diameters of the textile ring.
+where $D_{maj}$ is the radius of the torus, $D_{min}$ is the diameter of the tube that makes up the torus, and $D_{out}$ and $D_{in}$ returns the required diameters of the textile ring.
 This defines a flat pattern that is larger in inner and outer diameter, becoming accurate when the volume is pressurized and forms a 3D geometry.